Academic Handbook Admissions

 4. If admissions staff are unable to make a decision based on the information available, further information will be sought and work samples may be requested.

 5. When considering the personal statement, admissions staff look for information indicating that the applicant is suitably motivated to complete their chosen programme of study, and whether the provision will challenge and benefit the student.
-Such information can include: demonstrated interest and commitment to the subject, volunteering and other extra-curricular activities, showing what has been gained in terms of experience and skills from these interests, knowledge about the programme applied for and the University.
+Such information can include demonstrated interest and commitment to the subject, volunteering and other extra-curricular activities, showing what has been gained in terms of experience and skills from these interests, knowledge about the programme applied for and about the University.

 6. Where the applicant has non-standard qualifications, or where the applicant narrowly misses the qualifications for the standard offer for the programme, the application is referred to the Subject Admissions Tutor.

 7. When assessing the potential and merit of applicants, the admissions staff may also take into account the context of their academic achievements.
-Factors which may have affected performance include: family circumstances; socio-economic background; illness and/or death in the family; interrupted schooling; part-time employment due to financial hardship; being in local authority care; having refugee or traveller status; having home responsibilities.
+Factors which may have affected performance include family circumstances, socio-economic background, illness and/or death in the family, interrupted schooling, part-time employment due to financial hardship, being in local authority care, having refugee or traveller status, having home responsibilities.

 8. An academic reference will be taken up for each applicant who the University wishes to consider further.
 If an applicant has been out of education for over two years, then a professional reference will be taken instead.